If someone had told Lena she’d one day be following an alien superbeing around her kitchen, begging her to dress herself…

 No: treat it as a gift they could give to mere mortals.
 Like watching the god-anointed kneel before the rabble and ask how they might serve.

 Luthor children grow up jaded.
 They are read their company’s mission statement instead of fairy tales, driven to extra science tutoring instead of Sunday school.
 The world is something that can be dissected or distilled to its essential parts.
-Any issues left unresolved, after, you can throw money at: predictable, reliable money, with even more predictable and reliable affect.
+Any issues left unresolved, after, you can throw money at: predictable, reliable money, with even more predictable and reliable effect.
 Very little is allowed to be sacred, or supernatural, in a Luthor childhood.

 Her and Lex’s bad luck, then, that Kryptonians tend towards altruism as well as superstrength and flying.
 The impossible abilities are the lure, but the self-sacrifice is the snap of the trap.
 No Luthor child can look at all that power, all that possibility, and imagine someone who would help the world instead of rule it.